-2. To this entity, add lastName and firstName, both of which are strings.
+- Add a new entity and call it Author. - To this entity, add lastName and firstName, both of which are considered strings.

-Once this is done, you should have two entities in your entity list.
+Once this is done, you should have two entities in your relationship window.
 Now you need to add the relationships.